 Shyann is now in charge of organising various activities for students living in the accommodation – the majority of which are international students.
 These events can be anything from a yoga class or themed dinner night (pizza on the rooftop), to a trip to the Maritime Museum or Powerhouse Museum.
 The Star Wars exhibition is next on their agenda.

-Occasionally, the five Urbanest venues across Sydney will team up for a larger social gathering, like a paintball day.
+Occasionally, the seven Urbanest properties across Sydney will team up for a larger social gathering, like a paintball day.
 “It’s a good way to get the residents who live here together.
 I consult with all the international students about what they’d like to do and the places they want to go when I’m putting the event plan together.”

 Eating and drinking in Sydney